email + git = <3

 Tips & tricks

-Miscellaneous tips and tricks which may serve you well as you use git send-email.
+Here are a few more tips and tricks which may serve you well as you use git send-email.

 Sending several patches at once